US Department of Labor seeks to return $128K in recovered wages to more than 200 current, former Puerto Rico Police Department officers

 Share This

-US Department of Labor recovers $594K in back wages, damages for 419 workers denied overtime by Florida construction contractor
+US Department of Labor recovers nearly $64K for 8 Austin restaurant workers denied overtime wages

 News Release

-US Department of Labor recovers $594K in back wages, damages for 419 workers denied overtime by Florida construction contractor
+US Department of Labor recovers nearly $64K for 8 Austin restaurant workers denied overtime wages

-Learn more about the Wage and Hour Division and workers’ rights, including a search tool to use if you think you may be owed back wages collected by the division.
+Learn more about the Wage and Hour Division, including a search tool that workers can use if they think they may be owed back wages collected by the division.
+Download the agency’s free timesheet app for iOS and Android devices to track hours and pay.

 Agency